Gins to drink this Christmas

 This year the Christmas spirit is going to be gin.
 Gin has seen an enormous increase in its popularity over the last few years (and rightfully so, it’s delicious), and this year sales are predicted to go through the roof.
-But with so many new brands out there buying gin for your nearest and dearest can be a bit overwhelming.
-Having been asked a couple of times lately what I would recommend for people, I though I would go round and come up with my guide to the gins to drink this Christmas.
+But with so many new brands out there buying gin for your nearest and dearest it can be a bit overwhelming.
+Having been asked a couple of times lately what I would recommend for people, I thought I would go round and come up with my guide to the gins to drink this Christmas.

 If you’re massively cynical, let’s just put it up front that none of these are sponsored, they are here because I love them.
 I’ve put links to a few of these gins on Amazon, and I’ll get affiliate fees if you use them.
 All good?
-Then let’s talk gins!
+Then let’s talk gin!

 The best gins out there

 Number 1 on this list is my absolute favourite – Isle of Harris

 Another island gin, but this time from Islay, The Botanist is flavoured using what the island does best – nature.
 There are 22 botanicals from the island flavouring it, plus some more traditional gin flavours.
 You can get it on Amazon.

 One from my home town of Edinburgh that always makes me happy is Pickering’s.
 Their gins are all delicious, and if you ever get to visit them, I’d recommend it – their distillery is in the old kennels of Edinburgh’s old vet school, the Dick Vets.
 You can get it on Amazon.

 My other favourite is a beautiful gin that makes me happy every time I see the bottle sitting on my shelves – Rock Rose.
 Their original is flavoured with botanicals found on the rocky cliffs near their distillery on the far north coast of Scotland.
 The result is just divine.